Honduran mother explains why parents are sending children alone to the border

 “At least here I’m eating three times a day but even with that I don’t want to be here,” Garcia paraphrased.

 It’s not an easy decision, but it’s one some families in Central America say is necessary because they know what awaits them in their country.
-Coming to the U.S. despite all the risks, said Gladys, is worth a shot.
+Coming to the U.S. despite all the risks, Gladys said, is worth a shot.